 Cyberattacks have become more sophisticated.
 As such, organizations are required to have advanced tools to protect their network.
 Attackers use compromised credentials or take advantage of the user's vulnerability to perform actions that could damage the entire organization.

 To identify attacks more swiftly, SIEM tools have machine learning abilities that enable them to track suspicious user behaviors.
 This limits false positives, so security analysts focus their time and resources on more critical threats.

 3. Saves time

-Modern SIEM solutions can be easily implemented on virtual environments or on-premise.
+Modern Security Information and Event Management solutions can be easily implemented in virtual environments or on-premise.
 SIEM takes only a short time to install and requires low maintenance resources, providing value to your business.